JoelP-Bio/test-projects/README.rst

-TidyBio - Just a simple Bioinformatics Package for handling sequence data.
+TidyBio - Just a simple, tidy Bioinformatics Package for handling sequence data.
 Not much else to it.